LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

 Quick Start
 ************

-Thanks for using MAPLES-DR python package!
+MAPLES-DR dataset is available for download on `Figshare <https://doi.org/10.6084/m9.figshare.24328660>`_.
+But in the context of training machine learning algorithm we strongly recommend to directly use the `maples_dr` python package to easily download, format and manipulate the dataset.

 This page will guide you through the installation process and simple usage of the package: loading the dataset in memory or saving it in a local folder.

 Installation
 ============

-The `maples-dr` package is avalaible on PyPI and can be installed using pip:
+The `maples-dr` package is available on PyPI and can be installed using pip:

 .. code-block:: console